 About the Sound Collection

-Image: Christine Anu, 2016 Sounds of Australia inductee.
-Courtesy of the Artist.
+Image: Midnight Oil, 2016 Sounds of Australia inductee.

 The NFSA audio collection spans over 120 years of Australian sound recordings, showcasing a wide range of subjects, genres and formats.
 The earliest recordings in our collection were recorded in Warrnambool, Victoria, on wax cylinders around 1896 and the most recent was probably downloaded online this morning.